South Farmingdale, New York

 South Farmingdale is a hamlet and census-designated place (CDP) in the Town of Oyster Bay in Nassau County, on the South Shore of Long Island, in New York, United States.
 It is considered part of the Greater Farmingdale area, which is anchored by the Incorporated Village of Farmingdale.
 The population of the CDP was 14,345 at the time of the 2020 census.

 History

 South Farmingdale's name reflects its geographic location immediately south of and adjacent to the Incorporated Village of Farmingdale.

 A railroad station named South Farmingdale previously existed in the hamlet on the Central Branch of the Long Island Rail Road.
 It had originally opened in 1873 and closed in 1898, and then reopened in 1936 and closed for the final time in 1972.

+In September 1961, a wooden figure subsequently identified as the work of the Zulu or another Nguni group of southeastern Africa was discovered buried in a residential backyard.
+Radiocarbon dating established a date of approximately A.D.
+1630, making it one of the oldest surviving African wood carvings known to researchers.
+The object, known as the Farmingdale Statue, remains in private ownership.